CSS-Electronics/canedge-influxdb-writer/deploy-aws-lambda/arn-layers/README.md

 4. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 5. Cofigure your AWS CLI via `aws configure`, providing your admin credentials and output type `json`
 6. In Docker go to 'Settings/Resources/File Sharing', then add your new folder
-3. Run the file via `python build_layers.py`
+7. Run the file via `python build_layers.py`
-4. If you've already built the zip file with dependencies, you can set this step to False in the code
+8. If you've already built the zip file with dependencies, you can set this step to False in the code

+Note: Some regions are not currently supported.